boriskriger/Publications/README.md

 Kriger, B. (2026).
 Inference without propositions: Structural distortion and the physical inevitability of sub-personal reasoning (Manuscript submitted for publication to Revista de Estudios Filosóficos, Universidad de Antioquia).

 Kriger, B. (2026).
-Leibniz’s two kingdoms and the structural limits of pre-established harmony: A dual-system reading of the early modern problem of God (Manuscript submitted for publication to Sophia University Journal of Philosophy).
+Leibniz's two kingdoms and the structural limits of pre-established harmony: A dual-system reading of the early modern problem of God (Manuscript submitted for publication to Sophia University Journal of Philosophy).
+IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.20672013

 Kriger, B. (2026).
 Deep disagreements as incompatible truths: A formal framework and constructive response (Manuscript submitted for publication to Revista Colombiana de Filosofía, Universidad El Bosque).